mparsley1/eo-docs/README.md

 generate GeoTIFFs and associated metadata, which are consumed by the web service.
 It is designed to run in the cloud.

-The EO service can consume data from the Sentinel Hub API or alternatively, satellite data stored on and object store on CREODIAS, or other compatible cloud services.
+The ECHOES EO Service can consume data from the Sentinel Hub API or alternatively, satellite data stored on and object store on CREODIAS, or other compatible cloud services.

-The EO service is decoupled for the web service and can be used independently of it.
+The service is decoupled for the web service and can be used independently of it.
 It is containerised for portability and scalability.
-It is extendable, allowing further EO processors to be easily added.
+It is extendable, allowing other EO processors to be easily added.

-The EO service provides Command Line Interface (CLI) for calling the EO processors.
+A Command Line Interface (CLI) is provided for calling the EO processors.
 The generated outputs (images, metadata, etc.) are stored in an S3 compatible object store.
 These are accessed by the ECHOES web component for display to users.
 The EO service is not reponsible for scheduling of the processing;